Going vegan doesn’t mean going without, and these vegan brownies are solid proof of that!

 Vegan Oreo Brownies

 When baked, these incredibly delectable brownies turn into their own version of an Oreo cookie.
-A layer of brownie, a layer of Oreo cookies, and another layer of brownies on top brings you a chocolatey sandwich to die for.
+A layer of brownie, a layer of Oreo cookies (check out “are Oreo cookies vegan?” if you’re in doubt), and another layer of brownies on top brings you a chocolatey sandwich to die for.
 You’ll find yourself making these over and over once you’ve had a piece.

 Follow Luci’s recipe for Vegan Oreo Brownies here.